Reaction to viral ‘Subway Sally’ video inspires teen who shared it to take action

 PORTALES, N.M.
-(KAMR/KCIT) — A hungry dog in Portales has captured hearts around the world.
+(KAMR/KCIT) — A hungry dog in Portales, New Mexico has captured hearts around the world.

 Now, the employee who posted a viral video of the dog has been inspired by her to do more in his community.

-I love her #like #love #cute #dog #straydog #subway #mascot #dogs♬ The Night We Met – Lord Huron

-Giovanni Luhman, who works at the Subway, said it was a normal night at work.
-‘Subway Sally,’ as he’s nicknamed the dog, showed up, as usual, ready to “eat fresh.”
+Giovanni Luhman, who works at the Subway, said it was a normal night at work when he shared the video.
+“Subway Sally,” as he’s nicknamed the dog, showed up, as usual, ready to “eat fresh.”

 “I eventually was at work on my phone and I was like, hey, people might find this cute,” Luhman said.
 “So I just took a video of it, I didn’t expect it to get this attraction.”